codess-aus/DP-200/README.md

 You want to retrieve the sensor data in real time so that you can extract relevant information, transform it, and then send it to Power Bl.
 Solution:
 You do the following:
-• Create an Event Hub instance.
+• Create an Event Hub or an IOT instance.
 • Create a Stream Analytics job that uses a query to extract data.

 **Event Hubs** is an Azure resource that allows you to stream big data to the cloud.
 It accepts streaming data over HTTPS and AMQP.
+A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.

+**IOT Hub** is an Azure resource that allows you to stream big data to the cloud.
+It supports per-device provisioning.
+It accepts streaming data over HTTPS, AMQP, and Message Queue Telemetry Transport (MQTT).
 A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.